 Probably.

-I wonder if Ukraine would be in a better position to weather the destruction of their energy platforms.
+But I also wonder if maybe Ukraine, having been battered so badly and having so many friends around them, I wonder if Ukraine would be in a better position to weather the destruction of their energy platforms.

-Would Europe and the US just step up and say, all right, well, you you took out all of their domestic oil, but we got oil, so make sure they have oil.
+Would Europe and the US just step up and say, all right, well, you took out all of their domestic oil, but we got oil, so make sure they have oil.

 I don't know.

-But if it's true, the Ukraine could handle destruction of their energy resources better, or or maybe they're willing to just take a bigger hit.
+But if it's true, the Ukraine could handle destruction of their energy resources better, or maybe they're willing to just take a bigger hit.

-You know, maybe maybe Ukraine could handle losing half of their energy.
+Maybe Ukraine could handle losing half of their energy.

 I'm just picking numbers for argument here.